warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 if a faulty application deletes or overwrites the data in your database, duplicate data is not helpful.

+Having a comprehensive,
+tested backup enables you to answer the following question with confidence:
+"How can we restore data in case of loss or corruption?"

 With Cloudant,
 Enterprise customers can have incremental backups that update daily.
 These daily updates or 'deltas' enable document comparison,